salis010/spacex/READ_ME.md

 So I used `mission_name` as the search field.
 However, certain names just throw an error; most notably those that have parenthesis such as the 'Starlink' ones.

+### Cypress Tests

+Since the comparison feature is failing due to above-mentioned bug, the E2E test was done on the pagination component.
+Cypress is testing the value of the page when the user presses the previous or next page buttons.

 ### Lack of Time

-Anything lacking, such as the Cypress test, resolving the above errors, the Search option, and filtering, is due to lack of time.
+Anything lacking, resolving the above errors, the Search option, and filtering, is due to lack of time.